 This fully guided and immersive tour will explore the people and places of Operation OVERLORD, the June 1944 invasion of Normandy that began Europe’s liberation from Nazi rule.
 We will walk the beaches and cliffs, learn from local experts and our own historian guide, and experience the planning and control from London and England and follow the operations from the Norman beaches to the Allied breakout in Normandy.

-The WWII tour unfolds over eight days and seven nights with stories of all the Allied participants as well as those of the German defenders.
-In addition, EHE guests will visit the World Heritage treasure site of William the Conqueror’s Bayeux Tapestry.
-The rich, verdant farmland, the quaint villages, the majestic cities and the dramatic cliffs and coasts create an incredibly memorable backdrop for this England – Normandy tour.
+The WWII tour unfolds over nine days and eight nights with stories of all the Allied participants as well as those of the German defenders.
+In addition, EHE guests will visit the World Heritage treasure sites of William the Conqueror’s Bayeux Tapestry and Mont St Michel.
+The rich, verdant farmland, the quaint villages, the majestic cities and the dramatic cliffs and coasts create an incredibly memorable backdrop for this England – Normandy – Paris – Reims tour.